michael-kitchin/CarND-Vehicle-Detection/README.md

 _A method, such as requiring that a detection be found at or near the same position in several subsequent frames, (could be a heat map showing the location of repeat detections) is implemented as a means of rejecting false positives, and this demonstrably reduces the number of false positives.
 Same or similar method used to draw bounding boxes (or circles, cubes, etc.) around high-confidence detections where multiple overlapping detections occur._

 Heat map generation and averaging is perfomed in the `process_image` function in the `process.py` script.
-Averaging is performed in the `RunningMean` class in the `running_mean.py` script, a general-purpose running (windowed) mean mean capability for NumPy arrays.
+Averaging is performed in the `RunningMean` class in the `running_mean.py` script, a general-purpose running (windowed) mean capability for NumPy arrays.

 Heat maps are used to aggregate high-confidence areas, then are averaged from frame to frame to minimize transient effects (e.g., passing shadows, pavement changes).